Chart Color Schemes

 Bonnet Bay features high concentrations of family households, with a higher-than-average median household size

 Family households account for 89.9% of all households, including 50.1% couples with children, 33.3% couples without children, and 5.8% single parent families.
 Non-family households constitute the remaining 10.1%, with lone person households at 9.5% and group households comprising 0.4%.
-The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.
+The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households